awsdocs/amazon-sagemaker-developer-guide/doc_source/geospatial-getting-started.md

 ## Create an execution role and trust policy<a name="geospatial-role-setup"></a>

 As a managed service, Amazon SageMaker geospatial capabilities perform operations on your behalf on the AWS hardware that is managed by SageMaker\.
 It can perform only operations that the user permits\.
-To work with SageMaker geospatial you need to setup a user role and an execution role\.
+To work with SageMaker geospatial capabilities you need to setup a user role and an execution role\.
 See [Amazon SageMaker geospatial capability roles](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-geospatial-roles.html) to learn more\.

 ## Setup the SageMaker geospatial UI and SageMaker Studio notebook with a SageMaker geospatial image<a name="geospatial-sdk-console-setup"></a>

 See [Onboard to Amazon SageMaker Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html), which provides you with steps to create a Domain, giving you access to Amazon SageMaker Studio and Amazon SageMaker geospatial capabilities\.

 **To use the SageMaker geospatial UI:**

+**Note**
+Currently, SageMaker geospatial capabilities are only supported in the US West \(Oregon\) Region for public preview\.
+To view Amazon SageMaker geospatial capabilities, choose the name of the currently displayed Region in the navigation bar of the console\.
+Then choose the US West \(Oregon\) Region\.

 Within the Studio UI, choose **Geospatial** under **Data** from the left navigation panel on the **Home** menu\.